Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 ### Users and groups

-- `su` - allows you rto run a shell as a different iser
+- `su` - allows you to run a shell as a different iser
 	- `su *X*` - change user to *X*
 	- `su -`/`su -l`/`su --login` - login shell
 	- `su -` = `su - root`- by default if username is not defined, `su` opens new shell as root